 Everybody Needs Good Neighbours?
 Evidence from Students' Outcomes in England, with Steve Gibbons (LSE) and Olmo Silva (LSE).
 The Economic Journal 2013, vol. 123(571): pp. 831-874.
 Earlier versions: IZA DP No 5980, CEEDP0122. https://doi.org/10.1111/ecoj.12025.

 Information, expectations and economic decisions

 Long-run Expectations of Households, with Christoph Breunig (Emory University), Iuliia Grabova (HU and DIW Berlin), Peter Haan (FU and DIW Berlin) and Georg Weizsäcker (HU and DIW Berlin), CRC TRR 190 DP 218, December 2019.
-R&R Journal of Behavioural and Experimental Finance
+Journal of Behavioural and Experimental Finance, vol. 31, 2021.

 Deutschland: ein Land der Mieter?
 Die Rolle von Erwartungen über zukünftige Immobilienpreisentwicklungen, mit Niklas Gohl (Uni Potsdam), Peter Haan und Claus Michelsen (both DIW).
 Zeitschrift für Immobilienökonomie, 2019, vol. 5(1), 95-109.

-Immigration and the Evolution of Local Cultural Norms, with Sophia Schmitz (Federal Ministry of Finance, Germany), IZA DP12509, July 2019.
+Immigration and the Evolution of Local Cultural Norms, with Sophia Schmitz (Federal Ministry of Finance, Germany) and Jonas Jessen (European University Viadrina), IZA DP12509, July 2019.

 "Local Rankings in Global Markets"